dsuth10/TimetableV1/README.md

 ```bash
 npm run dev
 ```
-- The frontend will run at http://localhost:5173 (or another port if 5173 is in use)
+- The frontend will run at http://localhost:3000

 ### 6. Open the app

-Visit [http://localhost:5173/](http://localhost:5173/) in your browser.
+Visit [http://localhost:3000/](http://localhost:3000/) in your browser.

 ---